Butternut with Tortellini and Walnut Cream Alfredo

 Walnut Cream Alfredo

 In a medium saucepan heat the walnut cream and chicken broth.
 Bring to a simmer but do not boil.
-Add (2)parmesan and stir until melted.
-Add (2)salt and pasta water.
+Add (3)parmesan and salt.
+Stir until the parmesan is melted.
+Keep warm until torellini is cooked.

 Walnut Cream